top of page

 WOMEN'S HISTORY PLAYS

-I am currently booking performances through May 2026.
-If you are interested in hosting "Women of the Watch" or "Movers, Shakers, and Music Makers" at your venue in this time frame, please contact me for more information on rates and scheduling.
+I am currently booking performances through March 2027 (after which point I am moving out of state!).
+If you are interested in hosting "Women of the Watch," "Movers, Shakers, and Music Makers," or "There's a Place for Us" at your venue in this time frame, please contact me for more information on rates and scheduling.
+If you're interested in showcasing a filmed performance, please let me know, I will have that available soon for select shows.

 IMG_5176.jpg